 Customers can telephone, email or contact Bulb Energy via Facebook Messenger.
 When we called, the phone was answered within 11 seconds, and the person on the end of the line was very helpful and informed.

 The company has also built simple digital tools that let you help yourself via your account or the mobile app; or talk to staff, and other customers, via Bulb's community page.

 Bulb Energy: user reviews

-An impressive 90% of Bulb’s 25,000 Trustpilot reviews were rated excellent when we checked in October 2019, and only two per cent poor – giving it a five-star rating overall.
+Meanwhile, an impressive 88 per cent of Bulb’s 56,000 Trustpilot reviews rated the supplier as excellent when we checked the independent user review site in July 2020, and only 3 per cent bad – giving it a superb overall rating of 4.8 out of 5 stars.
 Customers highlighted the company’s clear communication and competitive prices, and the ease of its switching process.

-BBC Watchdog has also ranked Bulb as the No 1 supplier for service based on its lower average number of complaints.
-Meanwhile, earlier in 2019, the company scooped awards from uSwitch, including ‘Easiest to switch to’, ‘Best deal for you’, and ‘Best green services.’
+BBC Watchdog has also ranked Bulb as the No 1 supplier for service based on its lower than average number of complaints.

 Bulb Energy: do you need a smart meter?